High Calorie Foods For Hiking

 • Build your own “just add water” combinations

 DIY hiking meals are often much cheaper than pre-made options.
 If you want to go a step further, you can batch cook meals at home and dry them yourself.
-A dehydrator works best, but an oven can do the job too.
+A dehydrator works best, but an oven on fan-bake can do the job too.

 Complete Hiking Food List for Overnight & Multi-Day Trips